 After delivering my findings to the development team, I began to design usability tests.
 I employed an observational walkthrough of proposed and completed designs, an expert heuristics review, user surveys and follow-up interviews with seven registry users.
 I utilized card sorts, preference tests, cognitive walkthrough of wireframes and a live website, as well as observations and survey feedback of seven alpha site users as they completed the attestation form on the alpha website to develop recommendations for improvements.

-The results showed that while the IDEF was rigorous, the implementation of the assessment and registry listings needed improvement, particularly to address situations where more than one person or company department might need to be involved.
-There were a number of issues with the interface including layout and data visualizations that could use improvement.
 Since Usability was a major component of the assessment, I also developed a set of user experience guidelines and metrics for service providers to use in evaluating usability requirements of the attestation.
 These will be incorporated into the Usability section of the assessment guidance documents.

 UPDATE (5/22/2017): As of late Spring 2017, nine companies have completed assessments.
 The website remains in alpha with my recommendations set for implementation when the next round of grant funding is approved.
 Should I be reengaged, the next studies will include user tests of participants seeking identity services.